 Iain currently teaches piping at the Conservatory of Performing Arts, University of Regina, and does freelance communications work.
 He holds the Graduate Certificate and the Senior Teacher’s Certificate, and is on the Board of Examiners for the Piping and Drumming Qualifications Board.

 Over the years, Iain has recorded CDs with pipe bands, folk groups, and for Highland dancing, and has contributed many articles to piping magazines.
 In August 2008, he published a collection of pipe music entitled “Along the Road.”
+As well as his long experience with Highland pipes, Iain started learning uilleann pipes in 1983 and over the years has performed on smallpipes, uilleann and reelpipes in various settings.
+The launch of the Fred Morrison/McCallum uilleann pipes was a fresh beginning for Iain's uilleann experience.

 In 2017, he was named by pipes|drums to be among Canada's Top Fifteen Living Pipers and Drummers.